 A person who dies by suicide isn’t always clinically depressed.

 Depression is a significant risk factor, but it’s only one thing contributing to suicide.
 Environmental factors such as stressful life events, access to firearms, suicide contagion, and others play a role.
 (Firearms are the most commonly used method of suicide among males and access to firearms correlates with a higher risk of suicide.)

 Thoughts and feelings don’t last.
 Suicide does.

-When I tried to commit suicide each time, I was really trying to escape my feelings, thoughts, and situations I didn’t want to face or know how to navigate.
+When I tried to end my life each time, I was really trying to escape my feelings, thoughts, and situations I didn’t want to face or know how to navigate.
 Back then, I believed I would feel the suffocating despair and helplessness forever, but now I know that’s not the case.
 Feelings pass.
 Circumstances change.
 Life can change drastically in a moment, a day, or over a year.

 Suicide isn’t a selfish act.

 It’s a desperate act.
-Research has shown that people who commit or attempt suicide are so overwhelmed by the problems in their lives that they either don’t think about how their family and friends would be affected by their suicide or they think that their family and friends would be better off without them in their lives.
+Research has shown that people who attempt suicide or die by suicide are so overwhelmed by the problems in their lives that they either don’t think about how their family and friends would be affected by their suicide or they think that their family and friends would be better off without them in their lives.

 No one is to blame for a suicide.

-The reasons for any individual taking their life is complex, and it would be a mistake to assume anyone is to blame including the person who took their life.
-The cause of a completed suicide is never a single thing.
-It’s a combination of hundreds of things which may have happened in the distant past, impacting and shaping the person, which may not even be known.
+The reasons for any individual taking their life are complex, and it would be a mistake to assume anyone is to blame including the person who ended their life.
+The cause of someone ending their life is never a single thing.
+It’s a combination of hundreds of things that may have happened in the distant past, impacting and shaping the person, which may not even be known today.
 It’s biology.
 It’s psychology.
 It’s timing.
-No one ever knows.
-What I do know is that it’s futile and unproductive to try to pinpoint a reason.
+No one ever knows for sure.
+What I do know is that it’s futile and unproductive to try to pinpoint a reason or place blame.